 According to the Centers for Disease Control, nearly 800,000 Americans suffer a stroke every year.
 Stroke is the leading cause of long-term disability in the United States.
 When medical professionals fail to recognize, prevent and treat stroke, patients can suffer permanent brain injuries that are life-altering for them and their families.

 Just as a person who has suffered a stroke needs specialized medical care, a person who has a stroke lawsuit needs specialized legal representation.
-Obtaining the optimal recovery in a stroke lawsuit requires representation by trial lawyers with the expertise and experience in the medical and legal issues surrounding stroke.
+Obtaining the optimal recovery in a stroke lawsuit requires representation by Jacksonville brain injury lawyers with the expertise and experience in the medical and legal issues surrounding stroke.

 Our Stroke Litigation team led by attorneys Matt Sowell and Fadi Chakour, M.D., are national leaders in their field dedicated to helping stroke victims and their families.
 They have obtained numerous multi-million dollar verdicts and settlements for victims in incredibly complex stroke cases.
 Matt Sowell is the founding chairman of the Stroke Litigation Group for the American Association for Justice, the country’s largest trial attorney organization, and regularly consults with other plaintiff’s attorneys about stroke cases.
 Fadi trained as a surgeon before giving up the practice of medicine for the practice of law to help families harmed by negligent medical care.